 Automatic updating of the One Identity Manager tools

-When a program starts up, VI.DB.dll creates a connection to the database and carries out the semaphore test.
+When a program starts up, VI.DB.dll establishes a connection to the database and carries out the semaphore test.
 If the softwarerevision.viv file is not found, a new file is added.

 If the One Identity Manager installation directory does not have write access, an error message is displayed and the software update continues.

 The update program (Updater.exe) requires an administrator to log in if user account control is active, assuming that the current user does not have administration permissions for the installation directory (for example %ProgramFiles%).
 If installation takes place in a directory without user account control, the query does not apply.
 Then the update process begins.

 The application then loads the Update.zip file from the database or from the application server, which is unpacked in a temporary directory.

 In the first step, the Update.exe informs the main application whether it can run an update or not.
 Depending on the configuration, the user may still be able to cancel the automatic update at this point.